 Note: This program originally aired August 4, 2016.

-U.S. state prisons and county jails have as many as 10 times more seriously mentally ill inmates than state psychiatric hospitals.
+According to a survey conducted by Public Citizen and the Treatment Advocacy Center, U.S. state prisons and county jails have as many as 10 times more seriously mentally ill inmates than state psychiatric hospitals.